How to develop great project managers in any business.

 Every business wants great project managers – let’s look at how best to develop them:

 Here’s an interesting question.
 How do you find and develop great project managers in business?

 Firstly, what do we mean by find?
 Let’s be very honest.
 Not everyone makes a good, let alone a great project manager.
 It requires an unusual combination of skills that you simply don’t find in very many people.

 So, let’s start perhaps with: “how not to”:

-The next best thing to say (on the not to list) is don’t jump in at the deep end – in other words, for example, having never worked on projects, let alone managed one, becoming the project manager of anything significant is not likely be a recipe for success.
-Like anything in life, the first time we do something, we learn lots of thing we never knew before.
-That’s a perfect way to describe what working on or especially managing projects is like – but not on your first project – always.
+The next best thing on the not to do list is don’t jump in at the deep end.
+For example, if we have never worked on projects, let alone managed one, becoming the project manager of anything significant is going to be extremely challenging.
+Like anything in life, the first time we do something, we learn lots of things we never knew before, and on projects that will include many things we did not expect to.
+That’s a perfect way to describe what working on or especially managing projects is like – but hopefully not on the first project you manage.

 So let’s look at what would work:

 Here’s one great way to learn (if the opportunity is open to you).
 Work closely alongside an experienced and successful project manager, preferably on the project itself.
 Watch really closely everything they do – watch what they don’t do as well.
 Ask them questions.
 Lots of questions.
 If they are a good project manager, they usually won’t mind at all.

 It’s also a way to try and assess for yourself (and perhaps for others to assess too) if you have the right combination of skills that great project managers need.
 It’s an unusual skill set and not one that is found in many people, so there is no shame if someone does not prove to be a good fit for this often challenging role.

 Moving on then, as a business, how do we improve: